Cinnamon Butter Cookies with Liz Finley!

 - 1 pastured egg

 - 1/2 tsp. baking powder

 - 1/3 cup high quality, sugar-free chocolate, chopped.
 (I bought a very dark chocolate bar and used half of it.)

-- Preheat the oven to 170°C/340°F. Grease and line two baking trays with parchment paper.
+- Preheat the oven to 350 F. Line a baking tray with parchment paper.

 - Add the almond meal, collagen protein, salt and baking powder into a bowl.